 We’ve compiled a list of all the best ways to fill up your tank for free.
 If you’re looking for ways to save money on gas, check out these 5 ideas that will help pay for gas without breaking the bank.

 There are a lot of sites out there offering free stuff, but most are scams.
 Swagbucks is a reliable and legit way to get free gas cards.
-Swagbucks is a site that rewards users for doing all kinds of simple tasks online, like taking surveys, watching videos, and shopping online.
-There are even rewards for using their search engine and playing games (all things you can do from home).
+Swagbucks is a site that rewards users for doing all kinds of simple tasks online, like taking surveys, watching videos, and shopping.
+There are even rewards for using its search engine and playing games.

 Lots of credit card companies offer rewards just for using your card.
 It’s smart to take advantage of these rewards programs, as long as you pay off the balance of your card in full each month.
 Otherwise, you’ll end up paying more in interest than you make in rewards.

 That being said, there are some cards that can save you money on gas and get you closer to filling up your tank for free.